-Vision technology has become a critical component for many robot applications, enabling robots to be deployed into new areas.
-Over the years the technology has matured becoming very reliable, with higher performance and pricing has dropped dramatically.
-In the process vision has become accepted and embraced by many companies who see the value it brings to their operations; value in the form of improved product quality, more manufacturing flexibility and higher throughput.
+Vision technology has become a critical component for many robot applications, enabling robots to be deployed for new applications.
+Over the years the technology has matured, with higher performance and lower pricing.
+In the process, vision has become accepted and embraced by many companies who see the value it brings to their operations; value in the form of:

 Yaskawa Motoman has partnered with the industry leaders in vision technology.
 This allows us to deliver the very best integrated solutions to our customers.
 Learn how our robotic vision systems can be applied in your operations today.

 While giving robots eyes doesn’t make them self-aware, it does enable them to perform operations in ways that dramatically improve their performance.
 For example, robots guided by vision can locate parts to be picked up, determine where to apply a weld, inspect parts that have been assembled or determine where to place a part.
 The possibilities are endless.

 Vision Guided Robotics (VGR) encompasses all the technologies required to process and handle visual data and objects.
 This includes all the hardware, software, cameras, lenses and lighting required to capture and process images.
 The result of this process is reference points for accurately locating and picking an object (X-Y-Z coordinates).

 Vision is required for robotics to allow them to more efficiently and quickly function in an unpredictable environment.
 As we all know, robots work great when everything is consistent.
 We program them to always pick and place a part in the same location.
 But what happens when something changes, or the location or orientation of the object varies?
 The robot cannot pick the object as originally programmed.
 Guidance is needed when this occurs, and vision helps to accurately locate the object and tell the robot where it is located.